 This hosting company has designed its solutions for different users looking for different things in a web hosting provider.
 For instance, for users who are less interested in latency and more interested in bandwidth, the vendor offers Core VPS hosting packages where bandwidth is given priority and latency largely left unoptimized.

 OneAsiaHost’s most basic offering is OpenVZ VPS OVZ-128.
 This package comes with 128MB RAM/vSwap, 10GB hard disk space, 200GB bandwidth, and one CPU core.
 The most advanced plan under OpenVZ VPS is the OVZ-2048 package.
 It comes with 2048MB RAM/vSwap, 120GB hard disk space, 1200GB bandwidth, and four CPU cores.

 This hosting company does not offer backup solutions, thus users have to maintain their own backups.
 The vendor says that in the event of a server failure, it will reset its platform and make the platform available again with no existing data.

-The OneAsiaHost website looks very simplistic.
-While it is relatively easy to navigate, the website looks like it could do with a design update.
+The OneAsiaHost website has a very simplistic look.
+While it’s relatively easy to navigate, it seems like it could use a design update.